Pumpkin Tossing for 20 Years and counting

 Sydney, the budding trebuchet expert

-After about 17 years on the road, we decided the Trebuchet needed a permanent home.
-The Farmer’s Daughter had become the annual destination for the event around 2017, usually held after Halloween.
-2020 and 2021 were off years, but we are thrilled to have it back again.
+After about seventeen years on the road, we decided the trebuchet had earned a permanent home.
+The Farmer's Daughter had become the regular destination for the event around 2017, usually held just after Halloween.
+We lost 2020 and 2021 to the obvious reasons, so we are genuinely thrilled to have it back.

 Previous